inanevin/UE-Event-Manager/README.md

 ```

-The events can only be fired in C++, but can be listened in both C++ as well as Blueprints.
+The events can only be fired in C++ (might change later), but can be listened in both C++ as well as Blueprints.

 ## Why?